1 - существительное bend означает изгиб чего-либо (тела, реки, дороги... ). Этот глагол является неправильным и имеет следующие формы: bent ([bent]

 Введение новой дороги определенно увеличит скорость трафика в городе.

-The student bent down to climb a fallen pen.
+The student bent down to pick up a fallen pen.

 Студент нагнулся поднять упавшую ручку.